matthew-brett/dyneweb/research/cv.rst

     development of `nipy` open source software projects; contributing to development of new algorithms for analysis of diffusion imaging;
-    development of new course teaching neuroimaging research methods with practice in scientific computation.
+    development of new course teaching neuroimaging research methods with practice in scientific computation; teaching reproducible computing to statistics undergraduates and masters students;
 **October 2005 – July 2008**
     *Senior investigator scientist at the MRC Cognition & Brain Sciences Unit, Cambridge*.
 Working with Ian Nimmo-Smith and other members of the methods group.
-Consulting on design and analysis of functional brain imaging data and diffusion imaging data, new research on brain imaging methods, teaching of functional imaging methods.
+Consulting on design and analysis of functional brain imaging data and diffusion imaging data, new research on brain imaging methods, teaching of functional imaging methods;
 **October 2003 – September 2005**
     *Associate specialist in psychology at the University of California, Berkeley*.
 Working with Rich Ivry.
-Research into mechanisms of movement selection using functional brain imaging.
+Research into mechanisms of movement selection using functional brain imaging;
 **March 1999 – September 2003**
     *Research associate at the MRC Cognition & Brain Sciences Unit, Cambridge*.
 Working with John Duncan on mechanisms of movement selection using functional brain imaging (positron emission tomography, functional MRI scanning).
-Also working on algorithms for matching structural brain images from damaged brains to normal brain templates.
+Also working on algorithms for matching structural brain images from damaged brains to normal brain templates;
 **February 1996 – February 1999**
     *Research registrar in neurology at the MRC Cyclotron Unit, Hammersmith hospital and Oxford laboratory of physiology*.
 Jointly supervised by David